-Potential impacts on groundwater resources within B-20 under Alternative 1 would not likely be measureable because (1) the low permeability of surface strata preventing contamination of underlying groundwater resources within the majority of B-20, (2) although concentrated around target areas, expended munitions would be removed as part of routine range maintenance activities, and (3) continued use of wells associated with geothermal exploration are not likely to influence the water table or other shallow aquifer lenses closer to the surface.
-There would be no significant impacts on water resources under Alternative 1 within B-20.
+Potential impacts on groundwater resources within B-20 under Alternative 1 would not likely be measurable because (1) the low permeability of surface strata preventing contamination of underlying groundwater resources within the majority of B-20; (2) although concentrated around target areas, expended munitions would be removed as part of routine range maintenance activities; and (3) discontinued use of wells associated with geothermal exploration is not likely to influence the water table or other shallow aguifer lenses closer to the surface.

 Surface water.
-Under Alternative 1, the Navy would not allow the public to access B-20 for any purpose other than for ceremonial or cultural site visits by local tribes and management, which are currently occurring within the requested withdrawal area.
+Under Alternative 1, the Navy would not allow the public to access B-20 for any purpose other than for ceremonial or cultural site visits by local Indian Tribes and wildlife management activities, which are currently occurring within the requested withdrawal area.
 Land previously used for livestock grazing, mineral exploration and development, or recreation would no longer be used for these purposes.
 This could reduce the amount of soil erosion, compaction, and displacement that is currently occurring; however, any beneficial impact on surface water resources would be largely offset by the proposed construction and training activities on B-20, discussed below.

 Surface water.
 As part of Alternative 1, the construction of a Target Maintenance Building and installation of perimeter fences and gates would have a permanent impact of 24 acres with temporary impacts of 203 acres.
-The total construction area (227 acres) is less than 1 percent of the requested withdrawal area of B-20.
+The total construction area (227 acres) is less than 1 percent of the requested expansion area of B-20.
 Proposed construction would directly disturb the ground surface within B-20 by excavating, grading, grubbing, compacting, and clearing soil and vegetation in construction areas during the construction phase.

 Construction within the proposed B-20 boundary would be located in the Carson Sink, a large playa with an alkali flat composed of silty clay.
 Although there are several ephemeral washes within the B-20 expansion area, there are no perennial streams or waterbodies in the proposed boundary of B-20.
 These ephemeral streams and draws are found along the periphery of the Carson Sink (southeast facing slopes of the Humboldt Range and west facing slopes of Stillwater Ridge).
 Carson Sink tends to flood and fill on wet years or during a series of wet years.
-As discussed in Section 3.9.2.4 (B-20), Carson Sink is the terminal basin for the Carson River and OU2 section of the Carson River Mercury Superfund site.
-This site includes mercury, arsenic, and lead contaminated soils at former mill sites and mercury contamination in water, sediments, and fish over more than 100 miles of the Carson River.
-Construction could disturb soils, increasing the potential for water erosion; however, as the terminal basin for the Carson River, ground disturbance during construction would not contribute to downstream/down gradient impacts on water resources.
+As discussed in Section 3.9.2.4 (Bravo-20), Carson Sink is the terminal basin for the Carson River and OU2 section of the Carson River Mercury Superfund site.
+This site includes mercury, arsenic, and lead contaminated soils due to migration from former mill sites and mercury contamination in water, sediments, and fish over more than 100 miles of the Carson River.
+Construction could disturb soils, increasing the potential for water erosion.
+As the terminal basin for the Carson River, however, ground disturbance during construction would not contribute to downstream/down gradient impacts on water resources.